-Provides background information:

-- Fundamentals about FLAG target setting.

-- Overview of (how to use) this guidance.

-- Overall description of the FLAG criteria.

-Getting started: Requirements for setting a FLAG target and emissions coverage

-Provides clarification about:

-- Who: Which companies need to set a FLAG target. - When: How much time from the publication of this guidance companies have to set their FLAG targets. - What options the SBTi offers for FLAG target setting and what must be the emissions coverage.

-Overall guidance on science-based target setting for FLAG

-Provides a practical step-by-step on how to set a FLAG target.
+1 Introduction Provides background information: Fundamentals about FLAG target setting.
+Overview of (how to use) this guidance.
+Overall description of the FLAG criteria.
+2 Getting started: Requirements for setting a FLAG target and emissions coverage Who: Which companies need to set a FLAG target.
+When: How much time from the publication of this guidance companies have to set their FLAG targets.
+What options the SBTi offers for FLAG target setting and what must be the emissions coverage.
+3 Overall guidance on science-based target setting for FLAG Provides a practical step-by-step on how to set a FLAG target.
+4 Methodological choices Describes the methods used to build the tool and to produce this guidance document.

-Methodological choices